 For additional information on this type of visa, please visit the USCIS webpage on Fiancé(e) Visas.

-- The U.S. Citizen must file an I-129F petition with USCIS on behalf of their fiancé beneficiary and wait for official notification from USCIS.
+- The U.S. citizen must complete and file an I-129F petition with USCIS on behalf of their fiancé(e) beneficiary and wait for official notification from USCIS.

-- Once USCIS has approved the petition, they will forward it to the U.S. Embassy in Montevideo through the National Visa Center.
-This process typically takes 6-8 weeks.
+- Once USCIS has approved the petition, they will forward it electronically to the Consular Section of the U.S. Embassy in Montevideo through the National Visa Center (NVC).
 The Embassy is generally unable to provide any assistance or information until the case file arrives in Montevideo.

-- Upon receipt of the case file, the Embassy will send instructions to the beneficiary.
+- Upon receipt of the case file, the Consular Section will send instructions to the petitioner and beneficiary via e-mail.
 The beneficiary must carefully read and follow the instructions.

-- Schedule and complete the medical examination process with an Embassy-approved physician.
-As these examinations have limited validity, all beneficiaries should wait to schedule these appointments until specifically instructed to do so by the Embassy.
+- Schedule and complete the medical exam process with an Embassy-approved physician.
+As these examinations have limited validity, all beneficiaries should wait to schedule these appointments until two weeks before the scheduled appointment date.

-- Attend the interview, bringing with you all the required documentation, including the interview registration confirmation page and the fee payment receipt.
+- Attend the interview, bringing with you all the required documentation and the interview registration confirmation page.

-- If you’ve filed the petition with USCIS, but haven’t received a response, please check the status of your case on USCIS’s website, using your receipt number.
+- If you’ve filed petition I-129F with USCIS but haven’t received a response, please check the status of your case on this USCIS website, using your receipt number.

 - Please read the information regarding Rights and Protections for Foreign-Citizen Fiancé(e)s and Spouses of U.S. Citizens and Spouses of Lawful Permanent Residents.